Menu

 Meetings & Programs

+We hold monthly meetings from September to April on the second Tuesday of the month at the Ella Sharp Museum in Jackson.
 Watch the JAS events calendar and your email inbox for updates.

 Who We Are